mracsys/randomizer-graph-tool/README.md

     debug: boolean = false
 ): GraphPlugin
 ```
+Builds a graph object using the provided world settings.
+Use provided search functions to evaluate
+logical access to locations and entrances.
+Worlds do not need to be fully specified.
+The graph will
+search as far as it can from the spawn entrance and ignore unconnected entrances and unfilled locations.

+For synchronous behavior, use `WorldGraphFactory` with a manually created `ExternalFileCache` of the same
+game and version.

+Compile time for the graph is 1-2 seconds, but a full search is less than a millisecond.
+You should cache and mutate
+the graph object between uses to speed up calculations.
+See the _GraphPlugin_ type below for usage.

+***Parameters***

 _game_ - Game to analyze.
 Currently only `ootr` is supported.

 _user\_overrides_ - Valid plando file for the selected game and version.